aturfah/eou-grimoire-editor/README.md

 <img src="img/grimoires_ingame.png" alt="in-game"/>
 </div>

 Finally, as a sanity check the terminal window has a record of the changes made.
 Note that I forgot to click `Enter` when setting Mine in the second slot so the skill setting occurs after the level setting.
+The positions in the terminal align with their place on the in-game screen.

 <div align="center">
 <img src="img/eou_grim_terminal.PNG" alt="terminal output" width="70%"/>